buks-dikeocha/cuny-hackathon_beach-hero/README.md

 # cuny-hackathon_beach-hero

-To open and play the game, download the repository as a .zip first then open CUNYHACKATHON_beach_hero.exe.
+To open and play the game, download the repository as a .zip first, extract, then open CUNYHACKATHON_beach_hero.exe.